 4. An entrepreneurial ability to recognize new opportunities

 The person who steps into your (very large) shoes will encounter opportunities that will differ from the opportunities during your tenure.
 Their ability to recognize opportunities will play a huge role in your company’s future success.

 To take advantage of an opportunity or meet a challenge, entrepreneurs:

 • Learn from their mistakes.

-Having this list of must-have characteristics for successors removes some of the emotion from the selection process.
+Having this list of the top five must-have characteristics in a business successor removes some of the emotion from the selection process.